The Tank (theater): History

 The Tank was founded in May 2003 in Manhattan, New York, by eight artists, all recent college graduates in their mid-20s.
 Its founders, mostly graduates of Yale University, Oberlin College, and Harvard University, included playwright Amy Herzog, playwright and director Alex Timbers, Justin Krebs, Rachel Levy, Mike Rosenthal, and Randy Bell, who collectively expressed the goal of offering young artists across disciplines the space to create work in the center of New York City.

 The organization was first housed on 42nd Street between Ninth and Tenth Avenues.
 It leased the space on a month-to-month basis from a landlord who intended to sell the building in which the theater was housed.
 Presenting "an obscure but growing lineup of indie bands, underground films, and performances ranging from comedy to puppetry", within 10 months, the company had repaid their startup loans.
 The theater derived its name from the architecture of its first space: three large windows overlooking 42nd Street led to someone calling the space "the Fishtank"; later the "Fish" was dropped in favor of the shortened "the Tank".
+On opening night The Tank hosted a show and put out a Craigslist post looking for electronic musicians, one of those was chiptune musician Bit Shifter.
+Soon after, The Tank would become a staple for the New York chiptune scene similar to how CBGB was for punk rock and new wave bands.

 By 2006, the company had moved twice and by 2007, it had won an unsolicited grant of $10,000 from the Carnegie Corporation of New York and was receiving money from the Lower Manhattan Cultural Council.
 The Tank's third location, into which it moved in 2006, was on Church Street in the Tribeca neighborhood, where the organization shared space with Collective:Unconscious as late as 2008.
+The Tank, along with 8bitpeoples, would host the 2006 Blip Festival, a chiptune festival with musical performances, workshops, and screenings of movies.
+However Blip Festival would change venues after.
 By 2010, the Tank had returned to Manhattan's midtown Theater District, occupying the Davenport Theatre on 45th Street between Eighth and Ninth Avenues.